 The Red Deer Conservation Region contains the Red Deer River Priority Area and covers more than 1.5 million acres (615,000 hectares).
 The Nature Conservancy of Canada (NCC) has been actively working to conserve habitat within this area for more than a decade.
 During this time, NCC has conserved more than 7,640 acres (3,100 hectares) here.

-The area was selected for focused conservation because it contains the highest density of intact parkland in central Alberta and features the Rumsey Ecological Reserve and Rumsey Natural Area.
-Together, these two areas constitute the largest remaining block of non-sandy aspen parkland habitat in the world.
+The area was selected for focused conservation because it contains the highest density of intact parkland in central Alberta.
+It also features the Rumsey Ecological Reserve and Rumsey Natural Area.
+Together, these two areas comprise the largest remaining block of non-sandy aspen parkland habitat in the world.

 NCC has undertaken these important conservation efforts with the significant aid of landowners, partners like Alberta Fish and Game Association, Alberta Conservation Association and Ducks Unlimited Canada, and sponsors like TransCanada.

 Large blocks of intact native grasslands, extensive wetlands and highly productive waterfowl, migratory bird and wildlife habitat are found here.

 More than 75 per cent of Alberta's original mixed grassland has been converted to tame forage and annual cropping.
 Up to 80 per cent of the region's wetlands have been converted or degraded.
 Only 17 per cent of the original Alberta foothills fescue grassland remains and the largest remaining tracts of foothills fescue grasslands in the world are found here.